+Applying kansetsu-waza or shime-waza in tachi-shisei with a judo throwing technique with be penalised with hansoku-make.
+See also Article 18.1.2 - Shido for an Illegal Move point 29.

-- 3. To fall directly to the tatami while applying or attempting to apply techniques such as ude-hishigi-waki-gatame (see point 2 above). - 4.
-To reap the opponents supporting leg from the inside when the opponent is applying a technique such as harai-goshi etc. Uke, when behind tori, cannot reap tori's leg or legs from the inside. - 5.
-To make any action this may endanger or injure the opponent especially the opponent's neck or spinal vertebrae. - 6.
-Intentionally fall backwards when the other athlete is clinging to his back and when either athlete has control of the other's movement. - 7.
-To lift the opponent off the tatami and forcefully push him back onto the tatami without a judo technique.
+To fall directly to the tatami while applying or attempting to apply techniques such as ude-hishigi-waki-gatame (see point 2 above).

+45. Uke, when behind tori, cannot reap tori's leg or legs from the inside.

+56. To make any action this may endanger or injure the opponent especially the opponent's neck or spinal vertebrae.

+67. Intentionally fall backwards when the other athlete is clinging to his back and when either athlete has control of the other's movement.